-The BE SAFE Program, led by Heather Summers, Director of Domestic Violence Services, is located at Buffalo City Court, Erie County District Attorney’s Office, 50 Delaware Avenue, 4th Floor, Buffalo, New York 14202.
-Staff can also be reached by telephone at (716) 858-4630, 8:30-5:00pm, M-F. Should you receive a notice of a court date, please call one of the advocates there.
+The BE SAFE Program, led by Heather Summers, Director of Domestic Violence Services, is located at Erie County District Attorney’s Office in Buffalo City Court, 50 Delaware Avenue, 4th Floor, Buffalo, New York 14202.
+Staff can be reached by telephone at (716) 858-4630, 8:30-5:00pm, M-F. Should you receive a notice of a court date, please call our victim advocates.

-BE-SAFE Program advocates specialize in advocacy within the criminal courts.
+Our BE SAFE Program victim advocates specialize in advocacy within the criminal courts.
 Although located within the Erie County District Attorney’s Office, it is a separate and distinct advocacy program.
 BE SAFE Advocates work with any survivor of domestic violence, regardless of race, age, gender or sexual orientation, and whether or not you have a criminal case.

-Advocates are located at Buffalo City Court and Erie County Court-Domestic Violence Felony Part.
+Advocates are located at Buffalo City Court and the Domestic Violence Felony Part of Erie County Court.

 Services provided by Advocates include: